pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "What we achieve inwardly will change outer reality."
 --Plutarch

+"So many stories we were told about a safety net
+But when I look for it it's just a hand that's holding mine"
+--Caroline Polachek, Sunset

+"There you were
+With your mirror
+Shining the world all over me
+There I was
+With my butterfly net
+Trying to catch your light"
+--Caroline Polachek, Butterfly Net

 "Why is it that we talk and talk, or at least I certainly do, without somehow conveying what we're really like?"
 --Michael Polley, *Stories We Tell*